Boshieatcabbage/Group-11-Lunging/README.md

 - To switch back to rendering, undo the above process.

-The last two blocks are plots of measurement data from manipulation of Peak force measurement.
+The last two blocks are plots of measurement data from the manipulation of Peak force measurement.

 # Overall Performance File ###
-This file includes the
+This file incorporates the above lunging flies.
+The lunging fly performing distance detection, chasing and lunging Simulating the fly chasing and lunging dynamically.